10 Common Signs of Anxiety in Dogs and How to Treat It

 3. Destructive Behaviour

 Some anxious dogs take out their nervous energy on your house, furniture, and prized possessions.
 They’ll chew, dig, and destroy anything they can get their paws on.
 Needless to say, it’s one sing of separation anxiety in dogs that you can’t afford to last!
+You may need to purchase a dog kennel while you are trying to break your dog of this habit.

 4. Non-Existent Appetite